Like a small budget, a small space calls for imagination and efficiency.

 - Insert the discs into the tubes.

-- Place the entire unit on a 3/4 inch plywood base, cut to size.
+- Cut to size, and place the entire unit on a 3/4 inch plywood base.

 - Spray paint the base black.